mschl0ss/laudable/wiki/mvp_list.md

     * USER CREATE - api/users (PENDING COMPLETED)
     * SESSION CREATE - api/session (PENDING COMPLETED)
     * SESSION DELETE - api/session (PENDING COMPLETED)
-* User is greeted by not logged in splash page
+* User is greeted by auth route version of splash page
 * Users can sign up, log in, and log out (PENDING COMPLETED)
 * Users can use a demo login to try out the site
 * Error messages display on failed sign up or log in